 While we do not offer formal job placement services to the graduates of our program, we do actively aid students in finding jobs in the brewing industry.
 For example, each year we publish a booklet that contains the résumés of each student enrolled in the Master Brewers Certificate Program.
-We then provide digital access to The Résumé Booklet, as it's called, to approximately 7,000 microbreweries in the United States.
+We then provide digital access to The Résumé Booklet, as it's called, to decision makers at breweries in the United States.